We always love to hear what our customers have to say, be it good or bad.

 It really comes down to what the duct cleaning company is offering.
 Remember, it’s what they are offering not what you believe your duct cleaning should be.
-Just because one company is offering one type of service doesn't necessarily mean that all duct cleaning companies will offer the same, service or extras that other companies are offering.
+Just because one company is offering one type of service doesn't necessarily mean that all duct cleaning companies will offer the same service or extras that other companies are offering.

-Now, of course, there are duct cleaning companies that do in fact charge outrageous prices, who don’t care about there work and just want your money.
-Here is a tip: If a duct cleaning company here in the Ottawa area is charging or quoting you $500.00 for a standard home of around 1000 - 1500 squire feet, then I would suggest you let capitalism run its cores and for you to find a cheaper price.
+Now, of course, there are duct cleaning companies that do in fact charge outrageous prices who don’t care about there work and just want your money.
+Here is a tip: If a duct cleaning company here in Ottawa is charging or quoting you $500.00 for a standard home of around 1000 - 1500 square feet, then I would suggest you let capitalism run its course and find a cheaper price.
 Hopefully, the over-greedy company will get the message, of overcharging.

 The most popular add on are usually:

 But what about those duct cleaning companies that are offering a far more cheaper price than the average?
-What about those $100.00 prices? what’s that about?
+What about those $100.00 prices?

-The truth is that I’m not writing this blog to dump on other duct cleaning business, we are all trying to make a living like everyone else.
+The truth is that I’m not writing this blog to dump on other duct cleaning business.
+We are all trying to make a living like everyone else.
 Hopefully the honest way.
 Are there duct cleaning companies that are charging super low rates that provide excellent services?
 I suppose there are.
 But as a professorial duct cleaning and Licensed TSSA gas technician, I just don’t know how?
 I run the numbers plus time and it’s doesn't add up.

 It’s a mystery for me.
-How can a professorial duct cleaning company dispatch a minimal of one tech with a truck machine, to a customer home for $100.00, if at a minimum they will be at your place for 2 1/2 hours?
+How can a professorial duct cleaning company dispatch a minimal of one tech with a truck machine to a customer home for $100.00, if at a minimum they will be at your place for 2 1/2 hours?

 $200.00 for 2 jobs in one day, minimal of 2 1/2 hours at each customers home would translate to 5 hours worth of work plus a couple of hours of travel time.
-Looking at 7 hours minimum. $200.00 is a lot of money but not when you are operating a business that requires labour and fuel.
-Which is always the great consumer of profit.
+Looking at 7 hours minimum. $200.00 is a lot of money but not when you are operating a business that requires labour and fuel which is always the great consumer of profit.
 This honest tech who is charging the supper low price of $100.00 is going to be out on his butt and jobless in a very short time.

 So what’s going on here?

-Two scenarios And neither one is good.
+Two scenarios and neither one is good.

 The second scenario is an old fashion bait n switch operation.
-I know you're probably thinking "does anyone really fall for these bait n switch scams anymore?’
+I know you're probably thinking "does anyone really fall for these bait n switch scams anymore?".